TrudAX/denistrunin-blog/src/posts/xpptools-readexcelfile/index.md

 ![](CreateRunBase.png)

-Right now it accept Excel or CSV value in the "Add file upload" parameter.
+Right now it accepts Excel or CSV value in the "Add file upload" parameter.

 If you enter the following parameters into this utility